-Think: solar panels, commercial toilet composting, and rainwater harvesting.
-Also consider things like improved resiliency guidelines that account for natural disasters to create longer-lasting buildings.
+Think solar panels, commercial composting toilets, and rainwater harvesting.
+Also, consider things like improved resiliency guidelines that account for natural disasters to create longer-lasting buildings.
 These initiatives are becoming more commonplace, and they all represent ways that infrastructure can minimize its environmental footprint.

 Organizations like COTE and USGBC set the stage for green architecture to go mainstream, pioneering large-scale programs that have elevated general industry standards.
 As global leaders look for ways to combat climate change and help the environment, green architecture initiatives definitely offer some viable solutions.